njfsmallet-eng/twincat-knowledge-mcp-server/README.md

 This web interface allows you to:
 - Test semantic search queries
 - See real-time results from the TwinCAT documentation
-- Verify that the API is working correctly before configuring Claude Desktop
+- Verify that the API is working correctly before configuring Cursor or LM Studio

 ## File Structure